aftertheboop/caesars-cipher/README.md

-# Caeser's Cipher Coding Test
+# Caesar's Cipher Coding Test

 Julius Caesar protected his confidential information by encrypting it using a cipher.